Cookies on this website

 • Water accounting methods that encompass scarcity and security

-• Water and energy reduction, recovery, and reuse
+• Water and energy reduction, recovery, and reuse,

-• wastewater and effluent treatment prior to discharge
+• Wastewater and effluent treatment prior to discharge

 • Quantitative biodiversity metrics for flora and fauna, and improved allocation approaches for setting corporate science-based targets in line with global climate targets

-Open call for applications on any topic of innovation relevant to SCGC but not covered in the topics listed above.
+Any topic of innovation relevant to SCGC but not covered in the topics listed above.

 2. Introduction to SCG Chemicals Public Company Limited (SCGC)